kylevedder/JChains/README.md

 ##Examples

-These are a few examples of implementations.
+These are a few examples of implementations provided along with the JChains library.

 ####Sentence Generator

+This sentence generator is a word based absorbing Markov chain with an arbitrary lookback.

 **Source**